StudyFrenchSpanish

 Some could be subjective, depending on how you see and your purpose.

 For illustration, Duolingo’s principal goal is to impart foundational skills in various languages.
-This might be favorable for someone who needs to understand the basic conversation before going for a vacation in that country.
+This might be favorable for someone who needs to understand the basic conversation before vacationing in that country.

 Possibly for a school-going kid who strives to learn something in their free time.
 They might not get lessons from a teacher.
 So, Duolingo is helpful.